Skip to content

 Work

-You could start as an assistant technician and work your way up.
+You could start as an assistant technician and work your way up through training and promotion.

 Volunteering and work experience

-You could volunteer with a charity, college or theatre group.
-This could help you get experience of setting up and running audio visual technology and software.
+You could volunteer with a charity, community group or theatre.
+This could help you get experience of setting up and running audio visual equipment.

 More information